born2net/mediaArduino/README.md

 Arduino IDE can load a sketch, which is C based code that compiles into machine language and runs in a loop on top of the Arduino Yun Micro Controller.
 While C is a powerful language, it can be a pain to develop in and even more of pain to debug.

-Say hello to Node.js (http://nodejs.org) a powerful, super fast Javascript engine (aka V8) developed by Google V8 that can  process Javascript code right on the Arduino Yun Linux OS.
+Say hello to Node.js (http://nodejs.org) a powerful, super fast Javascript engine (aka V8) developed by Google, that can process Javascript code right on the Arduino Yun Linux OS.
 That's right, Arduino Yun comes with built in "Linux on a chip" version of OpenWrt (https://openwrt.org)

 What this means is that you can develop (and even debug) in Javascript on the Arduino Yun, and use a driver called Firmata to translate Javascript commands onto the Arduino Yun micro controller.